Mohamed-Nofal/CanSat/Ground Station/ploto/readMe.txt

-this gui is based on javaFX
+# this gui is based on javaFX
-this app deal with files with txt extensions or csv files
+this app deal with files with txt extensions or csv files etc.

 how to use
 brawse files by clicking brwase button